For Public Policy

-In 2019, GLSEN Phoenix was part of the coalition of organizations that successfully lobbied for the repeal of the "No Promo Homo" Law, which prohibited all public school districts in Arizona from including in their HIV/AIDS instruction any information that “promotes a homosexual life-style, portrays homosexuality as a positive alternative life-style, [or] suggests that some methods of sex are safe methods of homosexual sex.”
+In 2019, GLSEN Arizona was part of the coalition of organizations that successfully lobbied for the repeal of the "No Promo Homo" Law, which prohibited all public school districts in Arizona from including in their HIV/AIDS instruction any information that “promotes a homosexual life-style, portrays homosexuality as a positive alternative life-style, [or] suggests that some methods of sex are safe methods of homosexual sex.”

 “I'm really excited to see our conversations about safe schools grow and to have, on policy committee, the opportunity to expand our notions of safe schools.”

 Carolyn Evans, GLSEN Phoenix Board Member + Policy Co-Chair